Boumbacomputer/adultmnsetup/README.md

 # Adultchain Masternode Install Script

-Stable and cheap host here https://m.do.co/c/b93026fab810

-XXX address if this helped you and you love me: XDXUX2vo8bmCZHTgJn77SzyFENcYf3r5LW

 # This guide is meant for setting up a HOT/COLD SETUP WITH WINDOWS AND LINUX.

 Use this script on a fresh install of Ubuntu 14.04 - MUST BE 14.04